-AMIA Working Groups issue several awards presented at AMIA annual conferences.
-Working Group Awards are originally sponsored by a Working Group and approved by the AMIA Awards Committee and Board of Directors.
+AMIA Working Groups issue several research awards presented at AMIA annual meetings.
+Working group awards are sponsored by a Working Group and approved by the AMIA Executive Committee and Board of Directors.

 Diana Forsythe Award

 Honors either a peer-reviewed AMIA paper published in the Proceedings of the Annual Symposium or peer-reviewed article published in JAMIA or other journals publishing medical informatics-related content that best exemplifies the spirit and scholarship of Diana Forsythe’s work at the intersection of informatics and social sciences with a cash prize.
 Selection is determined by a sub-committee of the AMIA Awards Committee and the AMIA People and Organizational Issues Working Group, with the award presented annually at the AMIA Annual Symposium.

 - 2015 - Inge Lecluijze and Amber M. Angell